Let’s apply to reading spiritual masters…

 - Read and reflect on this free PDF of much of this page if you want to think more about this.

 - Pull up any links scatted throughout these web pages and reread as needed (Reading & Evaluating a Book).

 - You have a choice to go on in three different directions, both of which are good choices.
 First, go to my 8-part DiscipleMaking Companion This belongs to the “masters.”
 Not because of what I wrote but because I drew heavily on the masters.
 This also has the advantage of focusing on eight key books of the Bible with eight foundational concepts, summarized in four pages each.
 Second, select a book in the Bible of your choice and add one chapter in an outside book.
 I would suggest beginning with the ten above, but any solid Christian book works.
 Third, see the next bullet point.

 - Engage for 13-weeks in the book Jesus Sows a Culture of Freedom (either the free PDF or the printed book on Amazon.com).
 This is compilation of early NT selections in Mark, the Sermon on the Mount and Galatians that lay out the foundation for NT Christianity.

 - Have you invited a couple of other believers around you to practice natural learning together in an interactive group?
 We learn best together.

 Additional Choices for the future:

-- If not now, please take time later to go through the fourth skill, Rapid Reading through the NT & OT.
+- If not now, please take time later to go through the third skill, Rapid Reading through the NT & OT.
 This will build on the reading skills you are strengthening and bring these to a new level.
 And since “context is king” in learning, this will lay down a big-picture context you can build on for a lifetime.